fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

 </tr>
 <tr>
     <td><b>Death Spinkick (4MK)</b></td>
     <td>As per most command normals this can be chained into from any other normal and is super cancellable only.
 From a full chain into `Death Spinkick`, the best super to cancel into is `Dark Shackle` (236236K/46K) which leads to roughly 70 damage which is pretty decent for a bar of meter.
-However,  Dark Wire confirms from strings are generally more safe, reliable and can potentially lead to more damage.
-Specific interactions with Gougi (IE. landing 4 Hard Attacks) also make Dark Wire routes generally the better option.
-Feel free to use `Death Spinkick` if you want a clean way to end the round and you only have 1 bar of meter to work.</td>
+However,  Dark Wire confirms from strings are generally more reliable and can potentially lead to more damage and setups.
+Specific interactions with Gougi (IE. landing 4 Hard Attacks) also make Dark Wire routes generally the better option. `Death Spinkick` has a decent niche as a frametrap to catch people jumping out of pressure and is pretty much safe if blocked crouching as `5LP` (the only normal that'll be 4F) usually won't have the reach to catch it. </td>
         <td>18</td>
         <td>-8</td>
         <td>-4</td>
 </tr>
 <tr>
     <td><b>Knife Nightmare(4MP)</b></td>
     <td>A faster overhead than Hard Attack but is neither special or super cancellable and is actually 0 on hit, meaning the opponent gets to act the same time you do.
 It can be chained into from any normal like `Death Spinkick`, so it can be used to insert a surprise overhead into chains.
 Given its shorter reach, this should be relegated to dash-in chains.
-As it's unsafe and there's no option of super cancelling to catch a punish, this is a move you should only throw out once or twice a match. </td>
+As it's unsafe and there's no option of super cancelling to catch a punish, this is a move you should only throw out once or twice a match normally, but it finds its niche in certain setups and notably doesn't cause `EX-Plosive` to explode immediately like `Hard Attack`, allowing you to actually combo from a well-timed explosion. </td>
         <td>18</td>
         <td>-10</td>
         <td>-4</td>
 </tr>
 <tr>
     <td><b>Shudder Blade (Hard Attack, MP+MK)</b></td>
     <td>D.Dark's universal overhead.
 As always, massively unsafe on block but is super cancellable and keeps them grounded on hit which allows him to get decent damage off a `Dark Shackle`.
 Can be combo'd into from a Dark Wire confirm and then into `Dark Knife` which is what allows D.Dark to get the Guard Break gougi Triggered easier than any other character.
 Has a strange interaction with `EX-plosive`, causing it to instantly go off as `Shudder Blade` starts up.
-Most likely intended to prevent easy unblockable setups.</td>
+Most likely intended to prevent easy unblockable setups.
+Can be combo'd from meterlessly with a `5LP` in the corner which can then go into a normal combo.</td>
     <td>28</td>
     <td>-34</td>
     <td>Hits Overhead</td>